-- 701. Seminars in Professional and Career Development.
-A monthly seminar course, primarily for first-year graduate students, in which invited speakers give presentations on the training and career development that led them to their current professions.
-Typically, there are four speakers per semester from a variety of organizations, such as undergraduate colleges, research institutions, biotechnology and pharmaceutical companies, law firms, and scientific journal editorial offices.
-In addition to the formal presentations, students also have the opportunity to interact with speakers in smaller groups over lunch and in other informal settings.
-Each student is required to write a short paper at the end of the semester describing a career track, other than the one for which they are currently training, and their plan for becoming a competitive job applicant in that area. - 702, 703.
-Internship.
-(1-9) Internships are available for a student who has completed one year of graduate study and desires experience working in the private sector or a nonprofit or government agency.
-Internships typically take place during the summer months and last for three months, although the timing and duration may be adjusted to satisfy each student's needs and the type of internship available.
-Credit hours are adjusted based on the length of the internship.
-The student receives a written evaluation from the host organization mentor and is required to submit a written report of his/her work.
-May be repeated. - 705.
-Problem Based Learning (PBL).
-(1-3) Small group sessions with post-baccalaureate premedical program students to facilitate the development of clinical reasoning skills and basic and clinical science knowledge.
-Topics on ethics and professionalism and the doctor-patient relationship are discussed.
-A combination of case studies, reading assignments, course notes and group discussion will be used. - 707.
-Professional Responsibilities and Conduct I. (1) Students use problem-based learning to identify general and discipline-specific professional norms and obligations for the responsible practice of science.
+- 708. Professional Responsibilities and Conduct II.
+(2) Students learn to identify general and discipline-specific professional norms and obligations for the responsible practice of science.
 Emphasizes development of professional decision-making skills.
-Required of Reynolda campus doctoral students.
-This is the first part of a two-course sequence.
-Pass/Fail only. - 708.
-Professional Responsibilities and Conduct II.
-(1) Continuation of GRAD 710.
-Required for Reynolda campus doctoral students.
-This is the second part of a two course-sequence.
-Pass/Fail only.
-P-GRAD 707 or POI. - 711.
+Required of all Reynolda campus doctoral students.
+Pass/No credit. - 711.
 Introduction to College Teaching.
 (1) Prepares graduate teaching assistants for teaching roles.
 Coursework includes a 1-2 day orientation introducing students to the role and responsibility of being a teaching assistant, departmental orientation to teaching in the discipline, a series of educational workshops conducted by the Teaching and Learning Center, and classroom observation. - 713, 714.
 Scientific Professionalism and Integrity.
 (1) The Problem-Based Learning Method (PBL) is used to teach students in small groups to identify discipline-specific and broad professional norms and obligations for the ethical practice of science.
 Content will include the norms and principles for the responsible conduct of scientific research such as data acquisition, management, sharing and ownership, publication practices, and responsible authorship.
 Emphasis will be placed on learning the tenets of responsible conduct of research, the current regulatory and legal climate, as well as the underlying norms and principles that shaped these concepts.
 Topics will include the student and advisor relationship, laboratory dynamics, collaborations in science, appropriate handling of data and appropriation of credit, plagiarism, conflicts of interest and financial responsibility.
 Students will acquire skills to recognize ethical issues in the practice of science, identify role obligations, and develop sound ethical reasoning to address these issues.
-The courses also include plenary session presentations by experts on topics of professional development, such as preparing manuscripts and grant applications and policies regarding conduct of animal and human subject research.

-- 720. Topics in College-Level Teaching.
+The courses also include plenary session presentations by experts on topics of professional development, such as preparing manuscripts and grant applications and policies regarding conduct of animal and human subject research. - 720.
+Topics in College-Level Teaching.
 (1-3) Students participate in the preparation and delivery of one or more lectures, homework assignments, and examinations, and facilitate small group learning sessions.
 Students attend at least two professional development workshops on a variety of aspects of the educational process.
 P-Successful completion of the first year of coursework in a biomedical graduate training program and POI. - 722.
 Teaching Skills and Strategies Seminar.
 (2) Designed to provide students with formal training and development in teaching strategies and teaching scholarship.
 A variety of theories and pedagogies are reviewed and discussed.
 Students receive some practical experience in developing and delivering instructional materials and assessment tools.
 Meets weekly for two hours throughout the spring semester.